Kluane National Park and Reserve

 Upon completing your trip, you must check back in with the park (either by phone or at the self-registration box).
 If you fail to deregister you may be financially responsible for the search for your group.

-From May 20 to September 17, 2022 register at the Kluane Visitor Centre in the Da Kų Cultural Centre in Haines Junction and at Thechàl Dhâl Visitor Centre.
+During the summer season register at the Kluane Visitor Centre in the Da Kų Cultural Centre in Haines Junction and at Thechàl Dhâl Visitor Centre.

 To save time during registration we encourage you to use the Pre-registration form.
 A park staff member will contact you to complete the registration process.